darvinpatel/sentinel-walkthrough/Module-1-Setting-up-the-environment.md

 ## Step 1: The Microsoft Sentinel workspace

-In this exercise we will show you how to create a brand new Microsoft Sentinel workspace to store your data.
-If you already have a pre-existing one that you would like to use, you can skip to [Exercise 2](Module-1-Setting-up-the-environment.md#exercise-2-deploy-the-microsoft-sentinel-training-lab-solution).
+In this step we will create a brand new Microsoft Sentinel workspace to store your data.
+If you already have a pre-existing one that you would like to use, you can skip to [Step 2](Module-1-Setting-up-the-environment.md#exercise-2-deploy-the-microsoft-sentinel-training-lab-solution).

 1. Navigate to the [Azure Portal](http://portal.azure.com) and log in with your account.